 We’re thrilled you’re taking part in our gaming marathon.
-Whether you’re hoping to raise £10, £100 or more - every penny raised will help Spectrum Gaming and the PDA Society to keep running.
+Whether you’re hoping to raise £10, £100 or more - every penny raised will help Spectrum Gaming to keep running.

 Before the big day

 Setting a fundraising target

 Having a target of how much you’d like to raise can encourage supporters to help you reach your goal.

 Letting people know why you're fundraising and the difference their donations can make can help motivate people to donate and share your fundraiser.

 The Facebook algorithm isn't keen on links!
 If you post on Facebook, it can be helpful share images and videos, then leave your fundraiser link in the comments section.
 This will make sure more people see your post, and are therefore more likely to click on the link.

 If you are sharing to Twitter or Instagram, you can reach more people by using our hashtag #GamingForGood